C AllStar: 2011–2017: Rising popularity

 In July 2011, they held their first concert.
 They joined Media Asia Music in October.

 In October 2013, they released the album Cantopopsibility.
 The album adopted different music styles, including trance, bossa nova, rhythm and blues, etc. In March 2014, they held a concert at the Hong Kong Coliseum for the first time, named Our Woodstock Concert 2014 (我們的胡士托演唱會2014).

 In 2017, it was announced that there would be a concert at the Hong Kong Coliseum for the second time.
 The members competed against one another to win the chance to solo since their producer decided that there wasn't enough time for all four members to solo.
 The winner was voted by netizens.
 At last, Jase Ho won the chance to solo.

-2017–2020: Suspension
+2017–2020: Hiatus

-In January 2017, the group announced that they would be separated after the concert in October.
+In January 2017, the group announced that they would disband after the concert in October.
 King Wu explained that they feel like the life in the group is somewhat disheartened and they would like to pursue solo activities so that members can evolve in more specific fields.

 In the light of anti-extradition bill protests, the group temporarily reunited and released "You Are Not Alone" (沒有剩你一個) in July 2019, noting "we are all together in the storm".

 In August 2020, the group built a virtual Hong Kong Colliseum stage and held a live virtual Minecraft concert named Make It Happen @ 10 C AllStar Virtual Live on the 10th anniversary of their debut, becoming the first in Asia to do so.